don-assamongkol/Project-Simcity/README.md

 Code used to filter products + calculate info on attractive brands for acquisition.

-Multiple versions so that they are compatible with different versions of the data input.
+Note: Deleted Previous versions of Code since data source format changed.
+This current version should work